 The weight isn't too light or too heavy – the right heft for the mix of metal and glass you're strapping to your wrist.

 Talking of straps, I still wish Apple had a more elegant solution to the issue of changing the bands on your Apple Watch.
-The little buttons that need to be pushed in to release the strap are too hard to hit, and I've spent too long trying to flip between the polymer sport and nylon bands, trying to yank them from the slots.
+The little strap release buttons are just too hard to push easily, and I've spent too long trying to move between the polymer sport and nylon bands, yanking them from the slots.

 On the underside of the Watch 2 is the heart rate monitor, a collection of four LEDs that pulse light below your skin to work out how fast your heart is pumping.
 The LED array on the back of the watch looks bulbous, but once strapped to the wrist isn't noticeable, and supports useful features throughout the Watch.